 If you’re in the social media industry and you’re not reading Tac Anderson at New Comm Biz, you’re missing out.
-His latest on Job-hopping Social Media Strategists is thought provoking and fair, and that’s just the first of many gems on the site.
+His latest on Job-hopping Social Media Strategists are thought to provoke and fair, and that’s just the first of many gems on the site.

 I’ve asserted in interviews and on this site that a bubble exists for social strategy.
 Strangely it is not in the upper levels of consulting, nor is it in the entry-level positions.
-The high-level consulting, ranging from $150-400 an hour, is entirely consistent with other kinds of management consulting on the market, from techology to human resources to marketing and law.
-The lower levels pay as low as $10 an hour, with most jobs in basic entry level range of $30-35,000 (not so great with inflation, but in line with other positions with that experience level).
+The high-level consulting, ranging from $150-400 an hour, is entirely consistent with other kinds of management consulting on the market, from technology to human resources to marketing and law.
+The lower levels pay as low as $10 an hour, with most jobs in a basic entry-level range of $30-35,000 (not so vast with inflation but in line with other positions with that experience level).

-The bubble exists outside of this range, with people with a year of more experience seeing large jumps in pay up to $75-85,000, and in some cases six figures.
-When comparing resumes, the only thing that leaps out is social media experience, and in most cases this has more to do with pedigree and personal profile.
-In other words, taking a job with a firm after working with name brands gives a large boost to your pay, as does having a large online following try this web-site.
+The bubble exists outside of this range, with people with a year of more experience seeing significant jumps in pay up to $75-85,000, and in some cases, six figures.
+When comparing resumes, the only thing that leaps out is social media experience, and in most cases, this has more to do with pedigree and personal profile.
+In other words, taking a job with a firm after working with name brands gives a massive boost to your pay, as does having a large online following try this web-site.
 In these cases, the candidates do a lot of job-hopping, spending less than a year, and sometimes only 3-6 months at different companies, all with little to show for it and little in the way of impact.

 The middle of social media jobs is hollowing out, and there isn’t much to replace it.